-All of the phases of this project will each be multicentre, using 2, 2 and 4 professional football clubs respectively in North West England.
+All the phases of this project will be multicentre, using four professional football clubs respectively in England.
 The majority of the study activities will be carried out within these premises.
 These activities include:

 Phase 1: 2 Focus groups in two different clubs